Trisections obtained by trivially regluing surface-knots: Introduction

 Let $T=(X_1 , X_2 , X_3)$ be a trisection of a 4-manifold $X$, namely, $X=X_1 \cup X_2 \cup X_3$ and each $X_i$ is a 4-dimensional 1-handlebody.
 For a 2-knot $K$ in $X$ which is in 1-bridge position, the decomposition of $X-\nu(K)$ into the union of three $X_i-\nu(K)$'s is a relative trisection of $X-\nu(K)$, where $\nu(K)$ is an open tubular neighborhood of $K$.
 On the other hand, for a surface-knot $S$ in $X$ which is not a 2-knot, the decomposition of $X-\nu(S)$ is never a relative trisection of $X-\nu(S)$.
 Kim and Miller \cite{KM} introduced a new technique, called a boundary-stabilization, to change the above decomposition of $X-\nu(S)$ into a relative trisection.

-We can construct a new trisection of $X=\overline{\nu(S)} \cup_{id} X-\nu(S)$ by gluing a relative trisection of $\overline{\nu(S)}$ and that of $X-\nu(S)$ using a gluing technique given by Castro and Ozbagci \cite{CO}.
-In this paper, the new trisection is called a trisection obtained by trivially gluing $\nu(S)$ and $X-\nu(S)$.
-This trisection and $T$ are stably equivalent.
-However, it is not obvious whether this trisection is isotopic to a stabilization of $T$ since when we construct a relative trisection of $X-\nu(S)$, we need boundary-stabilizations as mentioned above.
+We can construct a new trisection of $X=\overline{\nu(S)} \cup_{id} X-\nu(S)$ by gluing a relative trisection of $\overline{\nu(S)}$ and that of $X-\nu(S)$ constructed above using a gluing technique given by Castro and Ozbagci \cite{CO}.
+In this section, the new trisection is called a trisection obtained by trivially gluing $\nu(S)$ and $X-\nu(S)$.
+This trisection and $T$ are stably diffeomorphic (resp. stably isotopic), namely, they are diffeomorphic (resp. isotopic) after finitely many stabilizations.
+However, it is not obvious whether this trisection is diffeomorphic, especially isotopic, to a stabilization of $T$ since when we construct a relative trisection of $X-\nu(S)$ from the union of three $X_i-\nu(S)$'s, we use boundary-stabilizations as mentioned above.
 Thus, we can think about the following question.

-\begin{que*}[Question \ref{que:original question}] Let $S$ be a surface-knot in a 4-manifold $X$ with trisection $T$.
-Is a trisection obtained by trivially gluing $\nu(S)$ and $X-\nu(S)$ isotopic to a stabilization of $T$?
+\begin{que*}[Question \ref{que:original question}] Let $S$ be a surface-knot in a closed 4-manifold $X$ with trisection $T$.
+Is a trisection obtained by trivially gluing $\nu(S)$ and $X-\nu(S)$ diffeomorphic, especially isotopic, to a stabilization of $T$?
 In particular, if $X=S^4$, does this hold? \end{que*}

-The Price twist is a surgery along a $P^2$-knot $P$ in a 4-manifold $X$, which yields at most three different 4-manifolds, namely, $X$, a homotopy 4-sphere $\Sigma_P({X})$ and a non-simply connected 4-manifold $\tau_P({X})$.
+The Price twist is a surgery along a $P^2$-knot $P$ in a 4-manifold $X$, which yields at most three different 4-manifolds, namely, $X$, $\Sigma_P({X})$ and a non-simply connected 4-manifold $\tau_P({X})$.
+The closed 4-manifold $\Sigma_P({S^4})$ is a homotopy 4-sphere.
 In this paper, we call the twist having $X$ the trivial Price twist.
-Kim and Miller \cite{KM} described trisections obtained by the Price twist by attaching a relative trisection of $\overline{\nu(P)}$ to a relative trisection of $X-\nu(P)$ constructed by a boundary-stabilization.
+Kim and Miller \cite{KM} constructed trisections obtained by the Price twist by attaching a relative trisection of $\overline{\nu(P)}$ obtained from its Kirby diagram to a relative trisection of $X-\nu(P)$ constructed by a boundary-stabilization.

 In this paper, we show the following theorem for Question \ref{que:original question}.
+Note that a trisection obtained by the trivial Price twist along $S$ corresponds to that obtained by trivially gluing a relative trisection of $\overline{\nu(S)}$ and that of $X-\nu(S)$.